-If you’re a long time WordPress user, you’ve probably heard about the Gutenberg plug-in.
-Some of our employees have been using
+If you’re a long-time WordPress user, you’ve probably heard about the Gutenberg plug-in.
+Some of our employees have been using W

-Before we get started.
-Let’s get some perspective.
-Now I’m a nerd and need to know the meaning behind words.
-So when I saw the update was named “Gutenberg”, I went into research mode.
-Did you know Johannes Gutenberg is credited with inventing the first moveable printing press over 500 years ago? clever!
+Before we get started, let’s get some perspective.
+I’m a nerd and need to know the meaning behind words, so when I saw the update was named “Gutenberg”, I went into research mode.
+Did you know Johannes Gutenberg is credited with inventing the first moveable printing press over 500 years ago?
+Clever!
 The key word here is “moveable” which is a big feature to the update.
 Now, when you are writing your blog, everything is considered a “block”.
 Think of these blocks as legos you’re using to build out your content.
 They are easily moveable and editable without tampering with other blocks’ layouts.
 No more copying and pasting!

 Along with the new concept of Blocks comes the idea of reuse-able Blocks.
 These can help to reduce time of creating a more consistent blog by allowing you to reuse the same template in multiple blog posts.